Stafford, Rams hold off Falcons for 31-27 victory

 The Rams then took the second half kickoff and extended their lead by another touchdown when Kupp made an over-the-shoulder catch on a fade pattern on third-and-4 from Atlanta’s 10.

-Mariota was 17 of 26 for 196 yards with two touchdowns and two interceptions.

-London, the No. 8 overall pick who went to college at Southern California, had eight catches for 86 yards, including his first touchdown during the third quarter.
+London, the No. 8 overall pick who went to college at Southern California, had eight catches for 86 yards, including his first touchdown during the third quarter — a 4-yard catch from Mariota to bring Atlanta within 28-10.

-The Falcons were able to move the ball in the first half, but were done in by mistakes.
-They got the opening kickoff and went 49 yards before Younghoe Koo was wide left on a 44-yard field goal attempt.
-Los Angeles would convert that into a touchdown when Stafford connected with Allen Robinson for a 1-yard TD.

-Atlanta then turned it over on downs on its next possession when Patterson was stopped by Bobby Wagner and Greg Gaines.
-The Rams made took advantage of the short field and scored eight plays later when Darrell Henderson went 8 yards around right guard to make it 14-0 with 9:34 remaining in the second quarter.

 INJURIES